Department of English

 Facilities

 The main office is located in Guilford House, where regular public talks, department events, and classes are held.
 In Bellflower Hall, Writers House augments the English Department's mission through public lectures, workshops, community projects, and the Writing Resource Center.
-In addition to manuscript and rare-book holdings in the Special Collections Division, Kelvin Smith Library has strengths in Renaissance literature; 18th-, 19th-, and 20th-century English literature; and American literature.
+In addition to rich manuscript and rare-book holdings in Special Collections, Kelvin Smith Library has strengths in English and American literature since the Early Modern period.
 The library also houses an outstanding collection of several thousand films and other audiovisual materials, supported in part by English department endowment funds.
 In Strosacker Auditorium, the Film Society maintains facilities capable of projecting 35 mm and 16 mm films.
 In the library’s Freedman Center for Digital Scholarship, students have access to video cameras, state-of-the-art digital editing software, and stations where they can view audiovisual materials from the library collection.

 For further details about our programs, review the website for the Department of English.